Which country has the most national parks in the world? Australia!

 Does that mean South Australia isn’t uber-pretty?
 Hell naw!
 It’s crazy pretty (and super underrated).

-And on the note of prettiness, the Nullarbor National Park is a notable absence from the list, however, it deserves a shout-out.
+And while we’re on the topic of prettiness, the Nullarbor National Park is a notable absence from the list—however, it deserves a shout-out.
 The Nullarbor Plain is an eerie yet intoxicating landscape and driving across it tracing the Great Australian Bight—the southern coastline marked by some of the most impactful ocean cliffsides you will ever see—is a rite of passage for both tourists and Australians alike.

 It’s also a road trip accessible by standard vehicles which as you venture further out into Australia’s remote regions becomes rarer and rarer.

 - Seeing its creation story at the Arkaroo Rock Aboriginal paintings.

 If you were yet to experience the Australian Outback in its full force, the Flinders Range is a helluva start!
 It’s a bit of drive north for anyone visiting Adelaide but definitely worth the detour for anybody earning their stripes on the Nullarbor Plain.

 Space is what defines the Ikara-Flinders.
 The enormous spread of the semi-arid zone incorporates so many elements that define Australia’s Outback from its scarlet tones to its unique flora and fauna right down to that overwhelming emptiness.
 And sitting at the heart of that emptiness is Ikara.

 Commonly known as Wilpena Pound, Ikara translates as ‘meeting place’ in the local language.
 It’s a mammoth amphitheatre formed by the natural ring of the Flinder’s Range containing its own ancient ecosystem inside.